 Sensor Installation And Calibration Routine

 Having decided to utilize a soil moisture sensor system, you will need to install, calibrate, and adjust them constantly.
-Designated specialists complete various tasks.
-They determine:
+Manufacturer-provided calibration functions are typically refined in controlled laboratory settings.
+However, factors like soil temperature, texture, bulk density, and soil salinization affect soil moisture sensor accuracy .
+This is the point at which designated specialists complete various operations, such as determining:

 - device locations;